kumarashwin/interview-prep/Questions d'entrevue.md

 What's the difference between a left join and an inner join?

-##Pratique:
-Write your own linked list class without using the built-in classes.
-Write your own hashtable class without using the built-in classes.
-Write a class that represents a binary tree.
-Write a method that traverses all nodes of the tree.
-Write a method to perform a binary search on an array without using built-in methods.
-Draw a database schema for a blog.
-Each user only has one blog, each blog has many categories, each category has many posts, and each post can belong to more than one category.
-Ask your applicant to write queries to pull specific information out.

-##Algorithmes:
-How do you find out if a number is a power of 2?
-And how do you know if it is an odd number?
-How would you change the format of all the phone numbers in 10,000 static html web pages?
-How would you write a function to reverse a string?
-And can you do that without a temporary string?
-In an array with integers between 1 and 1,000,000 one value is in the array twice.
-How do you determine which one?
-Can you name an example of a recursive solution that you created?
-What is the last thing you learned about algorithms from a book, magazine or web site?

-##Data Structures:
-What is a pointer?
-How do you find the middle item in a linked list?
-What is a hashtable?
-Which is faster: finding an item in a hashtable or in a sorted list?
-What is the difference between a queue and a stack?
-Stacks refer to a list in which all items are accessed and processed on the Last-In-First-Out (LIFO) basis.
-In a stack, elements are inserted (push operation) and deleted (pop operation) from the same end called top.

-Queues refer to a list in which insertion and deletion of an item is done on the First-In-First-Out (FIFO) basis.
-The items in a queue are inserted from the one end, called the rear end, and are deleted from the other end, called the front end of the queue.
-What is the difference between storing data on the heap vs. on the stack?

-##OOP:
-What is abstraction?
-What is inheritance?
-What is polymorphism?
-What is encapsulation?
-What is the difference between a class and an object/instance?
-What is a constructor?
-What is a destructor?
-What is an abstract class?
-What is operator overloading?
-What is method overloading?
-What is method overriding?
-How does overriding differ from overloading?
-How does pass by value differ from pass by reference?
-What is 'this'?
-What is 'super'?
-What is boxing?
-What are design patterns?
-Which design patterns have you used, and in what situations?
-What is a singleton?
-What is Dependency Injection?
-What are the SOLID principles of Object-oriented development?

 ##JavaScript:
 **Que sont les variables globales ?**
 > Les variables globales sont des variables qui ont aucune portée (*scope*) et qui sont accéssibles n'importe où dans le code.